NadithSamaranayake/Horizon/pages/WP Theme Development.md

 	- header.php
 	- footer.php
 - To add the styling we should create a separate file to include the styles. in my case I've created a folder name css and then I have created a css file with the theme name. you could use any name you want.
-- To add the javascript functions, I have done the same thing.
+- To add the JavaScript functions, I have done the same thing.
 - By default wordpress don't include the styles to your theme. we should instruct wordpress to include the style file to our theme.
 - to do that we should create the **functions.php** file.
 	- **Don't change the name of the file**